tmansuy/HorizonReportsDeveloperDocs/_docs/how-to/externalidentproviders.md

 * *OpenID ClientSecret*: The secret key value to send to the OpenID Connect authentication server.

+## Automatically assign roles on user creation

+The first time a user logs in with external authentication, a local Horizon Reports user account is created.
+During this process, you can have the Identity Provider instruct Horizon Reports to assign roles when the user is created.
+To do this, attach a comma-separated list of role names (for existing roles) to the ID Token the IdP server returns during authentication.

 ## Tenant Support With OIDC

 If you have tenants enabled for a project, you can still use external authentication.
 In this case, during the connection/authorization process, the Identity Provider must tell Horizon Reports what tenant the current user belongs to.
 To do this, attach a tenant claim (for an existing tenant) to the ID Token the IdP server returns during authentication.
+If you have an existing external authentication system that already uses a claim named *tenant*, you can use *reporting_tenant* instead.
 If there's no tenant attached, or the tenant that's attached doesn't exist, the login attempt will be rejected.

 # Facebook